Because Your Data, Is Your Data.

 - Service agreements which ensure a high level of uptime, data redundancy and data security

-- All Customer Data will be stored on redundant storage
+- All Customer Data will be stored on redundant cloud storage

-- Backup policies and procedures which provide for a RTO < 25 hours
+- Backup policies and procedures which provide for a RPO < 25 hours

 - Real-time monitoring of application systems and services

-- Documented policies and procedures for failover and recovery
+- Documented business continuity policies and procedures for failover and recovery

 Maintain and annually test a disaster recovery plan